Are You Working to Improve Safety?

 - Passive systems include: guardrails, scaffolding, limiting lanyards, etc. to prevent a fall from occurring.

-- Active systems include: safety nets, personal fall arrest gear, harnesses, etc. to prevent impact should a fall occur.
+- Active systems include: safety nets, personal fall arrest gear, harnesses, etc. to prevent an impact should a fall occur.

 - Other options include: sky lifts, bucket lifts, scissor lifts, mobile ladders, and rolling ladders